alexander-close/pinterest-data-pipeline235/README.md

 # Project: Pinterest Database Pipeline

 ### Description
 Building a data pipeline from scratch for Pinterest-generated data.
+The project involves writing a scripts that pull Pinterest-like data from a remote database and emulates real-time posting data by producing a loop of random samples.
+These are then processed either in a batch or streaming type method and ingested and stored using different AWS-integrated methods.
+Batch or real-time cleaning/transformation/inspection can then be performed on the incoming data using Spark.

+This README file serves as a personal procedural log of how the project was built in a linear fashion.

 There is no licesing information.

 ### Table of Contents